Antropologiske betraktninger om pelshvaldrift

 In school we were taught to look up information, to question its reliability, to consult sources, to seek other sources, to consider dissenting opinions without prejudice and assess the sources for them.
 That, we were told, is how science has brought us to where we are.
 Since then, however, those who have questioned official narratives – be they about Covid, the Ukraine war, Russia-gate, the murder of JFK or the weather forecast are labelled “conspiracy theorists”.
 Such an approach to controversy bodes ill for so-called Democracy and, for that matter, also for “science”.

 We have long understood that history is written by the victor, and nowadays there are numerous researchers who challenge the victors’ stories, after the fact, as it were.
 Thus we know a great deal about the infamous cruelty of colonialism, for instance.
 That was a long time ago, and the perpetrators are dead.
-But what about the cruelties being perpetrated as we speak?
+But what about the cruelties being perpetrated by neo-colonialism as we speak?
 Who dares expose them?

 If you tell me, “time will be the judge”, I will riposte: Too much damage will have been done, by the time “time is ready to pass its verdict”, if we choose, today, a very dangerous course.